ans452/productList/README.md

 Controllers are designed to process the HTTP requests and fulfil the user's needs -- view, insert, edit, delete.
-At the highest level of abstraction the developer just needs to initialize the object and use one of its public methods:
+At the highest level of abstraction the developer just needs to initialize the object and use one of its public methods:\n
 ---example-------------------------------------
 $viewer = new ViewingController();
 $products = $viewer->get_product_list();